PhrSite/SipLibDocumentation/articles/SessionDescriptionProtocol.md

 The [Sdp](~/api/SipLib.Sdp.Sdp.yml) class represents a complete SDP media session.
 The Sdp class provides methods and properties for setting up parameters that describe the entire session.
 Each media stream or media type (audio, video, text, etc.) is represented by media description block within the SDP.
 The [MediaDescription](~/api/SipLib.Sdp.MediaDescription.yml) class provides methods and properties for creating a media description and setting up prameters that describe the media stream.

 SIP clients and servers negotiate media sessions according to the offer/answer model described in [RFC 3264](https://www.ietf.org/rfc/rfc3264.txt).
 When a client wants to start a media session, it contructs an SDP text block that describes the session capabilities and the media capabilities that it can support.
 It then attaches the SDP text block to the body of a SIP INVITE request message and sends the INVITE request to a SIP server.
 The SIP server receives the SIP INVITE request and extracts the SDP text block and parses it.
-The server then builds its own SDP text block that describes the media session and media streams tha it is willing to accept.
+The server then builds its own SDP text block that describes the media session and media streams that it is willing to accept.
 It then sends this SDP text block to the client in the body of a SIP 200 OK response.
 The client and the server then setup their media streams and start sending media back and forth.

 This article shows how to use the classes in the SipLib.Sdp namespace to build and parse SDP data in order to support multimedia applications containing audio, text and video media.